-One of the best things about going live is that it is great for building awareness, so if you’ve got a community who you want to get more engagement from, a live broadcast could be the way forward.
+One of the best things about going live is that it’s great for building awareness, so if you’ve got a community who you want to get more engagement from, a live broadcast could be the way forward.

-You also have the power to leverage brand loyalty - by including your customers in conversations you’d be having within your teams, and inviting them to input on the direction.
+You also have the power to leverage brand loyalty by including your customers in conversations you’d be having within your teams and inviting them to comment on the direction.

-There are there are different ways to pre-record a Facebook live, but if you have a community that’s interacting with you, a pre-record could end up damaging your brand and slowing conversions.
+There are different ways to pre-record a Facebook Live show, but if you have a community that’s interacting with you, a pre-recorded video could end up damaging your brand and slowing conversions.

-You need to be able to respond back - interaction is the key principle when it comes to going live.
+You need to be able to respond: interaction is the key principle when it comes to going live.

 If you’re considering Facebook Live for your campaign, you need an engaged audience.

-If you haven’t got a strong Facebook following yet, it’s probably best to shelve going live until you know you’ll get healthy viewing figures, so you can inform your audience ahead of time when to tune in.
+If you haven’t got a strong Facebook following yet, it’s probably best to shelve going live until you know you’ll get healthy viewing figures and you can inform your audience ahead of time when to tune in.

 The right ad vehicles for your campaign